bouboucouscous/sphero_stage/README3.md

 The instructions are the following:

-1. Implement basic Reynolds rules:
+Implement basic Reynolds rules:
-   a) separation
+   1. separation
-   b) alignment
+   2. alignment
-   c) cohesion
+   3. cohesion

 Test the implementation in the Stage simulator in the map with a frame.

 2. Implement additional Reynolds rules for:
-   a) navigation to a given point
+   1. navigation to a given point
-   b) obstacle avoidance
+   2. obstacle avoidance

 Test the implementation in the Stage simulator in the following maps:
-   a) a map with a frame (useful to keep boids inside certain space)
+   1. a map with a frame (useful to keep boids inside certain space)
-   b) a map with different types of obstacles (useful to test obstacle avoidance rules)
+   2. a map with different types of obstacles (useful to test obstacle avoidance rules)
-   c) a simple maze map (useful to test the combination of obstacle avoidance and navigation rules)
+   3. a simple maze map (useful to test the combination of obstacle avoidance and navigation rules)
-   d) a hard maze map (useful to test the combination of obstacle avoidance and navigation rules)
+   4. a hard maze map (useful to test the combination of obstacle avoidance and navigation rules)

 ## Launcher